LBMC/qY2H-Affinity-Ladder/README.md

 ![Configuration](/doc/Analysis_Configuration.png)

-The maximum in the `Read-out BFP` channel, corresponds to the upper-limit of the generated `Cumulative mean` for each sample.
+The maximum in the `Read-out BFP` channel, corresponds to the upper-limit (x axis) of the generated `Cumulative mean` for each sample.

 If after one analysis your curves are not reaching a plateau, increase this value.
 In the reverse situation where the plateau appears to early, decrease this maximum.

 The value `BFP bins` corresponds to the number of points you want to be displayed on the final graph.
 In order to avoid binning effects of the `Cumulative mean` depending on this value, the `Cumulative mean` is first calculated using a hardcoded 5000 bins value that allows an excellent match between the convergence of the calculated `Cumulative mean` and the actual `Mean` of the population.
 Then, regularly spaced points will be picked to be displayed following the `BFP bins` value that you specified.

 You can remove the background of the system by selecting `Remove negative Control`.
 In this case the negative control will not be displayed (as it becomes equal to 0).
-Deselect this option could be a good option to monitor the real contribution of the background in your experimental/analyis setup, especially for the weakest interactors.
+Deselect this option could be a good option to monitor the real contribution of the background in your experimental/analysis setup, especially for the weakest interactors.

 You need to specify which sample file corresponds to your negative control.
-In this example, the file `DC2017-06-22_0-0.fcs` corresponds to a qY2H experiment performed with the fluorescent empty (0) bait and prey fusion proteins.
+In this example, the file `DC2017-06-22_0-0.fcs` corresponds to a qY2H experiment performed with the fluorescent empty (0) BD-Bait and AD-Prey fusion proteins.

 The `Number of cells` value corresponds to the maximum number of cells to be loaded from your file before doing the dual gating in the `AD-Prey GFP` and `BD-Bait RFP` channels.